clojurewerkz/clojureworkshop/README.md

-# Project Name Documentation
+# Clojure Workshop Website

-This is a documentation site for [Project Name]().
-Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.
+This is a [Clojure workshop](http://clojureworkshop.com) website.

 ## Install Dependencies